 Flour is one of the most important ingredients in the UK and we use more flour than you might think.
 Below, you can find some interesting facts about wheat and flour.
 We also have facts on bread.

 - One whole grain of wheat makes over 20,000 particles of flour.

 - It takes around 350 ears of wheat to make enough flour for one 800g loaf of bread.

 - There are 29 flour milling companies operating 48 mills in the UK.
 Virtually all of these are nabim members: nabim is the representative organisation for the UK flour milling industry, www.nabim.org.uk.

 - UK flour millers use over 5 million tonnes of wheat each year to produce just over 4 million tonnes of flour (source: DEFRA/nabim).
 A further 1.5 million tonnes of wheat were milled in 2014/15 to produce flour for starch and biofuel production.

-- Breadmaking flour accounts for just over 60% of UK flour production.
+- Breadmaking flour accounts for just over 75% of flour production in 2016.

 - UK flour consumption per person was about 58kg in 2016; bread consumption was 28kg per person.